Sp3rick/GroupHelp/README.md

-Open-Source re-creation of telegram group manager Group Help in nodejs, contribs finally allowed!
+Open-Source re-creation of telegram group manager Group Help in nodejs!

+An official instance of bot is running on @LibreGroupHelpBot, you can use that if you can't run it locally

 Installation:

-$ npm i node-telegram-bot-api/yagop (or $ npm i https://github.com/yagop/node-telegram-bot-api)

-$ npm i chrono-node
+$ npm install

 Set your bot token on config.js
 Config documentation: https://github.com/Sp3rick/GroupHelp/blob/main/CONFIG_DOCUMENTATION.md